Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 | SitecoreLicenseXMLPath                    | Sitecore license.xml Path
 | SqlServerLoginAdminAccount                | SQL Server Administrator Username (SA is not a valid admin name for Azure SQL)
 | SqlServerLoginAdminPassword               | SQL Server Administrator Password
-| containerName                             | Leave Blank.
-Used by the upload and deploy scripts to pass information
-| storageAccountName                        | Leave Blank.
-Used by the upload and deploy scripts to pass information
+| containerName                             | name of the Azure container.
+This will be auto generated if left blank.
+| storageAccountName                        | name of the Azure Storage Account.
+This will be auto generated if left blank.
+| ArmTemplateUrl                            | Azure SAS URL of the azuredeploy.json.
+This will be auto generated if left blank.
+| templatelinkAccessToken                   | Azure SAS token for the container.
+This will be auto generated if left blank.

 ### 4. Deploy Sitecore.HabitatHome.Content